Bromus tectorum

 The reduction of native plants and the increased fire frequency caused by B. tectorum prompted the United States Fish and Wildlife Service (USFWS) to examine if the greater sage-grouse needed to be listed as a threatened or endangered species due to habitat destruction.
 After the review was completed by the USFWS, Secretarial Order 3336 was signed with the goal of reducing the threat of rangeland fires and preserve habitat by reducing downy brome.

-Research has shown that ecosystems with a healthy biological soil crust and native plant community will be resistant to B. tectorum invasion.
-In areas where B. tectorum is invasive treatments that are being researched/used by land managers to control B. tectorum include seeding of native plants and non-native bunch-grasses to out compete B. tectorum, herbicides, and prescribed burns.
+Research has shown that ecosystems with a healthy biological soil crust and native plant community are resistant to B. tectorum invasion.
+In areas where B. tectorum is invasive, treatments that are being researched/used by land managers to control B. tectorum include seeding of native plants and non-native bunchgrasses to outcompete B. tectorum, herbicides, and prescribed burns.
 The effectiveness of these treatments is tightly linked to the timing of the water availability at the site.
 With precipitation shortly after herbicide and seeding treatments increasing the success, and overall high precipitation increases B. tectorum growth, causing the treatment effects to be statistically insignificant.

 Description

-Bromus comes from a Greek word for a type of oat, and tectorum comes from tector which means overlaying and tectum which means roof.
+Bromus comes from a Greek word for a type of oat, and tectorum comes from the Latin possessive form of tector, which means "of the overlayment (roof)".
 Bromus tectorum is a winter annual grass native to Eurasia usually germinating in autumn, overwintering as a seedling, then flowering in the spring or early summer.
 B. tectorum may be mistaken for a bunchgrass because it may send up shoots that give it the appearance of having a rosette.
-In areas where it is growing in dense stands the plants will not form this rosette like structures, but instead are single-culmed (stalked).
+In areas where it is growing in dense stands, the plant will not form this rosette-like structure, but instead is single-culmed (stalked).

 The stems are smooth (glabrous) and slender.
-The leaves are hairy (pubescent) and have sheaths that are separate except at the node where the leaf attaches to the stem.
+The leaves are hairy (pubescent) and have sheaths that are separate except at the node, where the leaf attaches to the stem.
 It typically reaches 40–90 cm tall, though plants as small as 2.5 cm may produce seed.
-The flowers of B. tectorum are arranged on a drooping panicle with approximately 30 spikelets with awns and five to eight flowers each.
-It is cleistogamous (self pollinating, non-opening flower) with no evident out-crossing.
-B. tectorum has a fibrous root system with few main roots that does not reach more than a foot into the soil, and has wide-spreading lateral roots that make it efficient at absorbing moisture from light precipitation episodes.
-A study showed that it had the capability to reduce soil moisture to the permanent wilting point (minimal soil moisture required for a plant not to wilt) to a depth of 70 cm, reducing competition from other species.
+The flowers of B. tectorum are arranged on a drooping panicle with about 30 spikelets with awns and five to eight flowers each.
+It is cleistogamous (self pollinating, non-opening flower) with no evident outcrossing.
+B. tectorum has a fibrous root system with few main roots that do not reach more than a foot into the soil, and has wide-spreading lateral roots that make it efficient at absorbing moisture from light precipitation episodes.
+It has the capability to reduce soil moisture to the permanent wilting point (minimal soil moisture required for a plant not to wilt) to a depth of 70 cm, reducing competition from other species.